-Today, FPL is the largest generator of solar energy in Florida with 28 major solar power plants and numerous other solar installations, totaling more than 2,000 megawatts of solar generation with more than eight million solar panels installed.
+Today, FPL is the largest generator of solar energy in Florida with 33 solar energy centers in operation and numerous other solar installations, totaling more than nine million solar panels.

 Solar energy centers are virtually silent, operate autonomously and without water.
 The panels sit low to the ground, and the layout of each site is unique to lessen impacts to wetlands and surrounding areas.

-Below, learn more about some of our solar power plants generating zero-emissions solar energy in Florida.
+Below, learn more about some of our solar energy centers generating zero-emissions energy in Florida.

 The FPL Miami-Dade Solar Energy Center is the largest solar investment in the county to date and is one of many investments we’re making in clean energy infrastructure throughout the community.